Graphite and deployment dashboards

 The second parameter is the interval size that is summed together.
 Care must be taken with this value as data can be lost when a large time period is queried with a small interval.
 Increasing the number of data points returned can ensure accurate data at the cost of performance.

 integral + hitcount

-Integral creates returns the sum of values for the time period, or if graphing the sum of values up until that point in time.
+Integral returns the sum of values for the time period, or if graphing, the sum of values up until that point in time.
 Used with

 Used to extract one node out of the key and then use that as the name of the data column.
-This is particularly helpful when needing to group summaries data.
+This is particularly helpful when needing to group summary data.

 aliasByNode to return grouped sets of data.